andresprincipe/dataengineering_final_team7/README.md

 ### Quickstart

-Open Docker Desktop first and start!
+Open Docker Desktop first and start jhu-docker

 Open a new Terminal and follow the instructions.
 1) Navigate to project directory